 A Standard Blender

-Grinding coffee beans in a blender ground is an essential tool.
+Grinding coffee-berry in a blender ground is an essential tool.
 Blenders are effective because they make a uniform crush and can do this minutes before the coffee breaks.
 Becomes bitter due to heat from friction.

 A Rolling Pin